 Tangier Island is often referred to as the 'soft shell crab capital of the world’ and is a unique place to visit.
 Located on the Chesapeake Bay in Virginia, Tangier is made up of many small islands divided by marshes and small tidal streams.
 It is located 12 miles off of the mainland and is only accessible by boat or airplane.
 The island is about 1 mile wide and 3 miles long and has about 700 residents, most of whom make their living by crabbing and oystering.

-There are few cars on the island.
-Residents get around on golf carts, boats, mopeds, and bikes.
+There are very limited amenities on Tangier Island: a few gift shops and restaurants, one hardware store, one small grocery store, and a handful of bed and breakfasts.
+There are only a few cars on the island and residents get around on golf carts, boats, mopeds, and bikes.
 The roads are only wide enough for two golf carts to pass each other.
 In the summertime, visitors arrive on the island by boat and spend the afternoon exploring Tangier and learning about the culture and lifestyle of this island community of watermen.

 During the summer, the following ferries and cruise ships come to the island each day, allowing passengers to explore and buy goods from the Islanders.